 Genital herpes treatment in pregnancy

-You'll be offered antiviral treatment:
+You may be offered antiviral treatment:

-- to treat any outbreaks during pregnancy
+- to treat outbreaks in pregnancy

 - from 36 weeks to reduce the chance of an outbreak during the birth